KrishnaswamyLab/PHATE/README.md

     cd ../Python
     python setup.py install --user

-#### Tutorial and Reference

-For more information and a tutorial, read the [phateR README](https://github.com/KrishnaswamyLab/phateR).
-Documentation is available in the R help viewer with `help(phateR::phate)`.
-A tutorial notebook running PHATE on a single-cell RNA-seq dataset is available at <http://htmlpreview.github.io/?https://github.com/KrishnaswamyLab/phateR/blob/master/inst/examples/bonemarrow_tutorial.html> or in `phateR/inst/examples`.

 #### Quick Start

 If you have loaded a data matrix `data` in R (cells on rows, genes on columns) you can run PHATE as follows::